marihyper/MazeSolver/README.md

 5) The program will provide the solution for the maze1, maze2 or maze3 files respectively, which are imported in the src folder.

 ## How to make my own maze:
-1) Creat a new documento in Notepad;
+1) Creat a new document in Notepad;
-2) In the firt line, inform the number of lines of your maze, type enter;
+2) In the first line, inform the number of lines of your maze, type enter;
 3) In the second line, inform the number of rows of your maze, type enter;
 4) Write your own maze (use the example files in src folder as a guide);
 5) Save your file and carefully name it, since you have to type it later;